The Biggest and Most Authoritative Library of Open-Source UX Design Resources

 Open-Source, Open-Access Literature

-The democratization of design knowledge is core to our mission.
-That's why we are bringing together leading designers, bestselling authors, and Ivy League professors to create open-source, free-to-access textbooks on UX design.
-This is the world's most comprehensive compendium of design knowledge, made available to everyone around the world.
+The democratization of design knowledge is at the very heart of our mission.
+That’s why—over 20 years after we started—we will never stop bringing leading designers, bestselling authors, and Ivy League professors together to create open-source, free-to-access textbooks on UX design.
+This is the world’s most comprehensive compendium of design knowledge, made available to everyone around the world.

 The Encyclopedia of Human-Computer Interaction, 2nd Ed.

 Free textbooks written by more than 100 leading designers, bestselling authors, and Ivy League professors.
 We have assembled our textbooks in a gigantic encyclopedia, whose 4,000+ pages cover the design of interactive products and services such as websites, household objects, smartphones, computer software, aircraft cockpits, and what have you.
 Name an item of design interest, and you'll probably find it discussed inside.

 Browse the world’s largest Wiki Bibliography on human-centered technology, comprising 138,000 authors in more than 127,000 publications.